DanSmirnov48/deliciouss-recipes/README.md

 application uses external API to fetch recepies. api can only be called 150 times per day.
 /src/utils.js contains 2 keys
-if while running the app, an alert pops us saying API limit reached, comment out the current SPOONACULAR_API_KEY const and uncomment the other one, app will use the second key to call api!!!
+if while running the app, an alert pops up saying API limit reached, comment out the current SPOONACULAR_API_KEY const and uncomment the other one, app will use the second key to call api!!!

 Design Changes
 -Home screen did not recieve any design changes